HOW IT WORKS

 The first thing that you need to do is speak to your HR department to find out which Cycle to Work scheme (if any) your employer has registered with.

 If your employer does not currently offer a cycle to work scheme, you will need to get them to register with one of the schemes.

 Choosing your bike

-If, however, your employer is already signed up to a scheme, of which we’re a partner, you will be asked to provide details of the bike and accessories that you wish to purchase through the scheme.
-The best way for us to assist you in choosing a bike and accessories that match your needs is to visit us at our shop, but if you are unable to get here easily, we can try to help you with your choices over the phone or via email.
+Whatever scheme your company is signed up to you will asked to provide details of the bike and accessories that you wish to purchase through the scheme.
+So take a look on the website or if you need more information visit us at one of our shops or we can try help you over the phone or via email.
 You can find directions to our Sutton and Sheen and also our contact details in the Contact Us section of the site.